 - From 3D Polyline: the Z values in the vertices will be deleted.

-Note: Some functionalities can be found in the Standard or Professional editions only
+Note: Some features are available only in the Standard or Professional editions.